 Do you want to become a Pinfest contributor?
 If the answer is yes, then read the information below carefully and contact us via our Facebook page with your name and e-mail contact details if you think you can make a contribution.

 Contributing games to Pinfest will be at each contributors expense.
 Pinfest is a charity event, and as such, we cannot afford to pay people expenses, otherwise there would be no $$ left to give.

-No showing up unannounced at Pinfest with a game on the day.
-You must register with the NPA first, preferably several weeks before the event.
+DO NOT show up unannounced at Pinfest with a game on the day.
+You must register with the NPA first, preferably a month or two before the event.
 We will put you in our event register and keep you up to date with event news.

 1) Condition of game.
 The game needs to be in good mechanical condition – its physical appearance is not as important (slightly worn playfield etc), as long as it works!
 Its going to get played continuously for 12+ hour over the week-end so it needs to withstand this.
 We will not accept non working games.
 We would also like the game to be clean and presentable.
 Do not bring a game with issues and think our tech staff will fix it before the event.
 Technical staff with equipment will be on hand to fix any minor breakdowns that will arise from the event if you cannot fix the fault yourself easily.

 2) Delivery of Machine.
 We will not pick your game up and drop it off.
 The game needs to be delivered and picked up by you.

 3) Delivery time.
 Machines need to be delivered on Friday – ideally anytime between 9am to 6pm.
 People will be on hand to help unload.
 If there is a bit of a bottleneck you might have to wait for 10 min.
 Please advise us if you will be arriving after 6pm (advise closer to the date) – we will put a note in the game register.
 Games will not be accepted on Saturday – no exceptions.